torvalds/linux/Documentation/trace/tracepoint-analysis.rst

 gathering and interpreting these events.
 Lacking any current Best Practises, this document describes some of the methods that can be used.

-This document assumes that debugfs is mounted on /sys/kernel/debug and that the appropriate tracing options have been configured into the kernel.
+This document assumes that defs is mounted on /sys/kernel/de and that the appropriate tracing options have been configured into the kernel.
 It is assumed that the PCL tool tools/perf has been installed and is in your path.